JuliaStats/DataArrays.jl/README.md

 # DataArray's

-Most Julian arrays cannot contain `NA` values: only `Array{NAtype}` or `Array{Any}` can contain `NA` values.
-Of these, only `Array{Any}` could contain values of any type other than `NAtype`.
+Most Julian arrays cannot contain `NA` values: only `Array{NAtype}` and heterogeneous Arrays can contain `NA` values.
+Of these, only heterogeneous arrays could contain values of any type other than `NAtype`.

-The generic use of `Array{Any}` is discouraged in Julia because it is inefficient: accessing any value in an `Array{Any}` requires dereferencing a pointer.
+The generic use of heterogeneous Arrays is discouraged in Julia because it is inefficient: accessing any value requires dereferencing a pointer.
 The `DataArray` type allows one to work arond this inefficiency by providing tightly-typed arrays that can contain values of exactly one type, but can also contain `NA` values.

 For example, a `DataArray{Int}` can contain integers and NA values.
 We can construct one as follows:

 	da = @data([1, 2, NA, 4])

-Because DataArrays are tightly-typed, they are both more efficient and more type-safe than using `Array{Any}`.

 # PooledDataArray's